Biblical Account of the Tower of Babel

 The Lord descended to the top of Mount Sinai and called Moses to the top of the mountain.
 So Moses went up…(Exodus 19:20)

 This is, perhaps, one reason why the ancient Samarians built their places of worship in “high places” as the Bible depicts (1 Kings 3:2–3; 12:32; Num 33:52; Deut 12:2–3; Ezekiel 16:16).
 In other literature the gods don’t descend via the mountains, they actually live on the mountain.
-Jerusalem, God’s chosen city, was refereed to as Mount Zion.
-However, it’s elevation was a minuscule 2,500 feet above sea level, whereas Mount Sinai was over 7,000 feet above sea level.
+This was true of YHWH in Jerusalem and also Mt Sinai.
+Mount Sinai was over 7,000 feet above sea level.
 Hence why Sinai (or Horeb) was called הַר הָאֱלֹהִים, “the mountain of the gods”.
 A mountain that could touch the clouds was indeed considered either a home for the gods, or a portal between the two realms.

 In 1 Enoch it’s said that the Nephilim came from the heavens to the Earth by descending Mount Hermon.

 In the Exodus narratives, the mountain of God is imagery is heavily drawn upon.
-In the Song of Moses, Yahweh’s dwelling in on a mountain.
+In the Song of Moses, Yahweh’s dwelling is on a mountain.

 “Who is like You, O Lord, among the gods?